ehultee/ehultee.github.io/_publications/2019-07-16-thin_film_vp.md

 Theoretical work deriving an upper bound on the rate of terminus retreat due to iceberg calving from marine-terminating glaciers.
 We apply a viscoplastic rheology to analyse a glacier with fast-timescale changes from iceberg calving and slower-timescale changes from viscous flow.

-Recommended citation: Bassis, J. N. and Ultee, L. (2019). &quot;A thin film viscoplastic theory for calving glaciers:toward a bound on the calving rate of glaciers.&quot; <i>Journal of Geophysical Research: Earth Surface</i> 124. doi:10.1029/2019JF005160